blacix/sw-version-manager/README.md

 - create a config file (add it to your project's repository)
 - run the script with the desired arguments

 The script prints the version string to `stdout`, so the version string can be captured in a shell variable.
-See example scenario.
+See example.

 ## how to run
 `